Forgi4G/DBug-clone/README.md

 This is just a recreation of that bot, because I thought it would be a fun project.

 ## Differences between the real one and this clone
-- The offical bot is written in Discord.py and the clone is written in Discord.JS
+- The official bot is written in Discord.PY opposed to the clone being written in Discord.JS
-- The offical bot is closed source (as of now) and the clone open source
+- The official bot is closed source (as of now) but the clone is open source.
-- The offical bot is using Phabrictor and the clone is using Trello
+- The offical bot uses Phabricator, the clone uses Trello.

 - Some of the commands of the bot are Bug Admin only and thus I am not aware of them and thus not impleted into the clone bot, some of the commands are pure guesswork and that I belive is in the real bot.